-- 1. Factors provided by electricity attribute certificates or equivalent instruments such as RECs - 2.
+- Factors provided by electricity attribute certificates or equivalent instruments such as RECs - 2.
 Factors provided by contracts for electricity - 3.
 Factors provided by energy suppliers - 4.
-Factors provided by the Association of Issuing Bodies (AIB) for the residual mixes in Europe, Green-E residual mix (2022) - 5.
-Other grid-average emission factors (subnational or national) such as US EPA eGRID2019 (2022), Canada's official greenhouse gas inventory (2022) - 6.
-Factors provided by the International Energy Agency (IEA) 2022 edition of the Emission factors or UK Government (BEIS) Greenhouse gas reporting.
+Factors provided by the Association of Issuing Bodies (AIB) for the residual mixes in Europe, available in Ecoinvent v3.9.1. - 5.
+National grid average emission factors based on consumption mix from Ecoinvent v3.9.1 when residual mix is not available or when residual mix's emissions are lower than national grid average emission factor

-For location-based emission reporting; Upfield applies the following hierarchy of emission factors:
+For location-based emission reporting; Upfield applies national grid average emission factors based on consumption mix from Ecoinvent v3.9.1.